Visceral leishmaniasis: History

-These refugees, moving at foot-speed, carried the disease with them, and when it arrived it hit the Upper Nile with a force comparable to smallpox hitting the American Indians.
+These refugees, moving at foot speed, carried the disease with them, and when it arrived, it hit the Upper Nile with a force comparable to smallpox hitting the American Indians.
 The isolated people of the Upper Nile had no access to medicine or education about the new disease among them.
 Worse, their immune systems were defenseless against this new pathogen, foreign to them though it came only from another part of their own country.
-One village at the center of the epidemic, Duar, was left with four survivors out of a population of a thousand, and from the late eighties to the mid-nineties a total of 100,000 died from the sickness in that region alone.
+One village at the center of the epidemic, Duar, was left with four survivors out of a population of a thousand, and from the late 1980s to the mid-1990s, a total of 100,000 died from the sickness in that region alone.
 In the words of Jill Seaman, the doctor who led relief efforts in the Upper Nile for the French organization Médecins Sans Frontières, "Where else in the world could 50% of a population die without anyone knowing?"
 Due to the South Sudanese Civil War, kala-azar has spread rapidly among the population.

-The Indian medical practitioner Upendra Nath Brahmachari was nominated for the Nobel Prize in Physiology or Medicine in 1929 for his discovery of ureastibamine (an antimonial compound for the treatment of kala-azar) and a new disease, post kala-azar dermal leishmaniasis.
+The Indian medical practitioner Upendranath Brahmachari was nominated for the Nobel Prize in Physiology or Medicine in 1929 for his discovery of ureastibamine (an antimonial compound for the treatment of kala-azar) and a new disease, post kala-azar dermal leishmaniasis.
 Brahmachari's cure for visceral leishmaniasis was the urea salt of para-amino-phenyl stibnic acid which he called Urea Stibamine.

-During the nineteenth century, kala-azar was discovered near moving bodies of water in southeast Asia.
+During the nineteenth century, kala-azar was discovered near moving bodies of water in Southeast Asia.
 Dr. Jean Dow and Dr. William McClure, are credited with finding the cure for the disease in China.
-Largely uncredited for her contribution, Dr. Jean Dow was one of the first to isolate the microorganism in China and conduct clinical studies on its origin.
+Largely uncredited for her contribution, Dow was one of the first to isolate the microorganism in China and conduct clinical studies on its origin.
 This work continued under Ernest Struthers and Lionel Napier at the School of Tropical Medicine at Calcutta to discover that kala-azar was transmitted by sandflies.

+On 31 October 2023, Bangladesh was declared to be the first country to eradicate the disease.

 Research

 Combination drug therapies are currently under investigation, particularly by the Drugs for Neglected Diseases initiative (DNDi).
-Combination therapies allow for the use of existing drugs in combination, each in lower doses, which helps to decrease the incidence of severe side effects and drug toxicity, as well as the risk for development of resistance against the drugs; they have been shown to be cost-effective strategies.
+Combination therapies allow for the use of existing drugs in combination, each in lower doses, which helps to decrease the incidence of severe side effects and drug toxicity, as well as the risk for development of resistance against the drugs; they are cost-effective strategies.